HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 # Apply Combined Cumulative Fix

 The Combined Cumulative Fix is a package of HCL Digital Experience (DX) fixes.
-Apply Cumulative fixes (CF) only to an existing functional version of the HCL Portal Version or an HCL Portal Version with a previous cumulative fix applied.
+You can only apply cumulative fixes (CF) to an existing functional version of the HCL Portal Version or an HCL Portal Version with a previous cumulative fix applied.

-To apply the cumulative fix is a multi-step process.
+Applying the cumulative fix is a multi-step process.
 You must first update the product files using IBM Installation Manager, and then use the Portal ConfigEngine tool to apply the changes to each profile in your system.
 The update is not complete until you have performed both steps.

 Likewise, to roll back a fix, you must first use IBM Installation Manager to restore the older product files and then use ConfigEngine to apply the rollback to each profile.